UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_UMA  as a Price Identifier.md

 	5. Native ERC20 Tokens
 		- where a price identifier UMIP exists that defines a dollar value, this should be used.
-		- where no price identifier exists,the highest volume USD* markets should be used.
+		- where no price identifier exists,the three highest volume USD* markets should be used.

 **Note - see rationale for further discussion**